anthonyg-1/PSGraphQL/README.md

 Invoke-GraphQLQuery -Query $introspectionQuery -Uri $uri -Raw
 ```

-### Send a GraphQL query to an endpoint with the results returned as objects
+### Post a GraphQL query to an endpoint with the results returned as objects

 ```powershell
 $uri = "https://mytargetserver/v1/graphql"